winitzki/scall/tutorial/programming_dhall.md

 Starting from recursive Haskell code for `f` in the skeleton form shown above, the HIT algorithm derives an equivalent code for `f` as a hylomorphism.

-We begin by defining the union type `C` and the function `do_choice: X → C` by following the Haskell code of `f` as indicated above.
+We begin by defining the union type `C` and the function `do_choice : X → C` by following the Haskell code of `f` as indicated above.

 The next step is to determine a suitable functor `P` that will be used for defining the hylomorphism.
 To figure that out, notice that a hylomorphism's Haskell code contains recursion at _only one_ place: